jyotiranjanimg/demo-repo/README.md

 watch tutorial on Youtube.

 ### Local development
-1.open index.html in pout browser.
+1.open index.html in your browser.